 Congress could consider making data submission on use of force incidents a condition of receiving federal funding.
 Congress recently reauthorized the Death in Custody Reporting program (P.L.
 113-242).
 States are required to submit data on certain deaths, or face losing up to 10% of their JAG funding.
-Because states are only required to submit data on deaths, data on all use of force incidents are not captured.
+Because states are only required to submit data on deaths in custody, data on all use of force incidents are not captured.

-Even if Congress were to make submitting use of force data a requirement to receive federal funding, there still might be questions about the reliability of the data.
+If Congress were to make submitting use of force data a requirement to receive federal funding, there still might be questions about the reliability of the data.
 There is no guarantee that law enforcement agencies would submit reliable data, especially if they are reluctant to report it in the first place.
-Even if Congress put in place a requirement for agencies to submit reliable data, how would it be verified?
-Would the FBI have the resources to verify that all law enforcement agencies reported all of the incidents where their police officers used force?
-Also, some law enforcement agencies might forgo federal funding rather than report the data.
+If Congress put in place a requirement for agencies to submit reliable data, how would it be verified?
+Would the FBI have the resources to verify that all law enforcement agencies